Noun

-Lexical categories (parts of speech) are defined in terms of the ways in which their members combine with other kinds of expressions.
-The syntactic rules for nouns differ between languages.
-In English, nouns are those words which can occur with articles and attributive adjectives and can function as the head of a noun phrase.
-"As far as we know, every language makes a grammatical distinction that looks like a noun verb distinction."
+In linguistics, nouns constitute a lexical category (part of speech) defined according to how its members combine with members of other lexical categories.
+The syntactic occurrence of nouns differs among languages.

+In English, prototypical nouns are common nouns or proper nouns that can occur with determiners, articles and attributive adjectives, and can function as the head of a noun phrase.
+According to traditional and popular classification, pronouns are distinct from nouns, but in much modern theory they are considered a subclass of nouns.
+Every language has various linguistic and grammatical distinctions between nouns and verbs.

 History

 Word classes (parts of speech) were described by Sanskrit grammarians from at least the 5th century BC.
 In Yāska's Nirukta, the noun (nāma) is one of the four main categories of words defined.

 The Ancient Greek equivalent was ónoma (ὄνομα), referred to by Plato in the Cratylus dialog, and later listed as one of the eight parts of speech in The Art of Grammar, attributed to Dionysius Thrax (2nd century BC).
 The term used in Latin grammar was nōmen.
 All of these terms for "noun" were also words meaning "name".
-The English word noun is derived from the Latin term, through the Anglo-Norman noun.
+The English word noun is derived from the Latin term, through the Anglo-Norman nom (other forms include nomme, and noun itself).